Ektanoor/Vanyad-Geo/README.md

 Presently, the main script is vanyad_latlon.py.
 This is a command-line utility to create a series of configurations for the geomap utility on Nagvis.
 It uses Openstreetmap's Nominatim to gather geoinformation, based only on physical addresses of Nagios/Icinga objects.
-It works based on a costum variable written to the object in Nagios/Icinga configuration (presently only hosts work, but with little code tweaking one can use for other objects)
+It works based on a costum variable added to the object in Nagios/Icinga configuration (presently only "host" work, but with little code tweaking it can be used for other objects).

+It presently requires Livestatus to work.